Interested-Deving-1896/kde-eco-website/content/blog/2023-04-18-sok23-kde-eco-selenium-project-3.md

 ```

 Accessible code for this activity can be found [here](https://invent.kde.org/nitintejuja/gcompris/-/blob/selenium/src/activities/baby_wordprocessor/BabyWordprocessor.qml).
-With these modification to the QML Code, I wrote a Selenium script to test the activity, which can be found [here](https://invent.kde.org/nitintejuja/feep/-/blob/selenium/tools/KdeEcoTestSelenium/scripts/kdeecotest-gcompris.py#L159).
+With these modification to the QML Code, I wrote a Selenium script to test the activity, and code can be found [here](https://invent.kde.org/nitintejuja/feep/-/blob/selenium/tools/KdeEcoTestSelenium/scripts/kdeecotest-gcompris.py#L159).

 Once the above script was running, I worked on the `KdeEcoTest` scenario that modifies the volume configuration of GCompris.
 The volume settings are changed by clicking the configuration icon once the app has loaded.
 To modify the settings, I added Accessible code to Configuration QML elements.
 Accessible code can be found [here](https://invent.kde.org/nitintejuja/gcompris/-/blob/selenium/src/activities/menu/ConfigurationItem.qml).